Cerebras/modelzoo/modelzoo/transformers/data_processing/slimpajama/README.md

 # Environment Setup
-The file [requirements.txt](./requirements.txt) contains the pre-requisites that needed to enable a clean run of the scripts.
+The file [requirements.txt](./requirements.txt) contains the pre-requisites that are needed to enable a clean run of the scripts.
 Below is how to setup the environment:
 ```bash
 virtualenv <env_name>
 source <env_name>/bin/activate